Tomas2D/promise-based-task/README.md

 With this tiny library, you will be able to solve situations where you want to prevent
 multiple requests to do time-consuming operations simultaneously.
 With this approach, one request will take care of creating the final data and other processes will asynchronously wait for the completion.

+**NOTE:** This library is useful if you need a lihtweight solution without an extra service like Redis / PubSub etc.

 Does this library help you?
 Please give it a ⭐️!